Join Our Team at Everyday Parenting

 Hold current licensure in New York (LCSW, LMHC, PsyD, PhD, or equivalent) for clinical positions

-Have experience working with neurodivergent children and families or a strong interest in specializing in this population
+Have experience working with children or a strong interest in specializing in child therapy

-Can balance validation with problem-solving, helping families advocate effectively while working within real constraints
+Can balance validation with problem-solving, helping children develop effective strategies while working within real constraints

-Bring warmth, curiosity, and non-judgmental support to work with parents who may be struggling, overwhelmed, or uncertain
+Bring warmth, curiosity, and non-judgmental support to work with children and parents who may be struggling, overwhelmed, or uncertain

 Are comfortable with strength-based language that doesn't shy away from acknowledging genuine challenges